Mortgage

 • Held for household furniture storage: Vacant units because they’re storing excess household furniture or other household items.

-• Needs repairs: Vacant units in need of repairs, including renovations or cleaning, but aren’t actively being repaired.
+• Needs repairs: Vacant units in need of repairs, including renovations or cleaning, that aren’t actively being repaired.

 • Currently being repaired/renovated: Vacant units needing repairs that are undergoing work.